-Step inside cozy Cafeina and discover a sweet community atmosphere with a kids’ menu, flowers gracing the concrete counter, and amiable customers to greet you at indoor and outdoor tables.
+Step inside cozy Cafeina and discover a sweet community atmosphere with a kids’ menu, flowers gracing the concrete counter, and indoor and outdoor tables.
 The welcoming staff serves a large variety of organic and fair trade coffee, tea, and espresso drinks as well as bulk coffee and tea.
 Fresh seasonal menu with real food and plenty of veggie options.
 Must try: bursting blueberry muffin, all-organic chicken salad sandwich, and several homemade soups, including a vegan option.

 Across the street from the Rockridge BART station and situated inside Market Hall, Highwire Coffee Roasters (formerly Peaberry's) serves as a regular morning destination for commuters as well as a hangout spot for those with the time to contemplatively sit and sip their caffeine.
 Don't fret the long lines, the baristas are friendly and quick.
 In addition to coffee, the shop serves up pastries, fancy chocolates, gelato, and affogato, an Italian dessert of espresso and vanilla gelato.

 Located in the historic Tribune Tower in downtown Oakland, Modern Coffee is Oakland’s first coffee taproom.
 Offering a continuous rotation of the best artisan coffees from her favorite local roasters, owner Kristen Nelson crafts espresso drinks with care, accommodating customers’ whims and needs.
 If you want some snacks to go with your coffee, check out the extensive selection of locally made baked goods, sandwiches, salads, and quiche.
 Tea-lovers won't feel left out either, with plenty of varieties to choose from.
 Free Internet and a couch area in back, but no restroom.